-The C-3 visa is Korea's umbrella short-stay visa for visitors who are not visa-exempt.
+The visa is Korea's umbrella short-stay visa for visitors who are not visa-exempt.
 While often called a 'tourist visa,' C-3 actually has nine distinct subtypes — each coded for a different purpose.
 Immigration officers record your subtype at entry, and using the wrong subtype can cause problems if your purpose doesn't match your visa coding.

 C-3-1 is for foreign nationals visiting immediate family or close relatives in Korea.